LeventErkok/sbvPlugin/README.md

 test x y = x + y >= x - y
 ```

 *Note the GHC option on the very first line.
-Either decorate your file with
+Either add this to your file, or pass `-fplugin=Data.SBV.Plugin` as an
-this option, or pass `-fplugin=Data.SBV.Plugin` as an argument to GHC, either on the command line
+argument to GHC, either on the command line or via cabal.
+Same trick also works for GHCi.*

-or via cabal.
-Same trick also works for GHCi.* The `Proved` type simply wraps over the type of the predicate
+The `Proved` type simply wraps over the type of the predicate
 you are trying to prove, typically a function returning a `Bool` value.

 When compiled or loaded in to ghci, we get: